 2. The Brays and the Gallery Tower

-To the South-East, two semi-circular stone walls remain of the original castle entrance gate, which was described as having a drawbridge to cross over a deep moated trench.
+To the South-East, two semi-circular stone walls remain of an entrance to the castle, which was described as having a drawbridge to cross over a deep moated trench.
 This entrance has been known as Danes Gate or Cowgate, and it provided access to the Brays and on to the Floodgate or Gallery Tower.
 The names of the castle gates and towers have not been constant through the ages.
 In 1656 the historian Sir William Dugdale (who served as a royalist commander during the civil war) referred to the towers by names which are still in use today.

 The Brays earthworks are named from the French for ‘military outwork surrounded by palisades’.
 Palisades are by definition constructed using timber stakes.
 There were no stone ramparts on the Brays, as often depicted in illustrations.